Elementary & Early Childhood Education Curriculum & Courses

 NY: Childhood Education, 1-6 & Early Childhood Education, B-2

-This sequence illustrates how requirements hanges in the sequence of the plan of study below may be desirable.
-These must be made in consultation with the student's academic adviser.
-To see the title of a course in the plan of study, simply pass the cursor over the course's number.
-To see an overview of a course, click on its number.
-A list of all chemistry courses is found on our Course Descriptions page.
-Note that chemistry lectures and labs are separate courses.
+This sequence illustrates how requirements can be met in a four-year program.
+Changes in the sequence of the plan of study below may be desirable, but these must be made in consultation with the student's academic adviser.
+Click on any linked course to see its full title and description.
+A list of all education courses is found on our Course Descriptions page.

 1.)
 Field Block courses must be taken together in the same semester.
 2.)
 Field Blocks 1 and 2 must be completed prior to student teaching.
 3.)
 No additional courses may be taken during student teaching semester.